Diastology & Volume Assessment

 Before discussing specific measures of diastolic function and LAP, there are three indirect markers of HFPEF severity to emphasize.

 Left atrial size: The size of the left atrium (LA) has been called the “hemoglobin A1c of left-sided heart disease”.
-An enlarged LA doesn’t distinguish between HFREF, HFPEF, valvular disease, or chronic lone atrial fibrillation but is sensitive for chronically elevated LAP in any of these conditions.
+An enlarged LA doesn’t distinguish between HFREF, HFPEF, valvular disease, or chronic lone atrial fibrillation but indicates chronicity in any of these conditions.
 A patient may have diastolic dysfunction but a normal sized LA because the LAP has not been chronically elevated.
-Symptoms might only be present in such a patient with significant exertion, tachycardia, or acute volume overload.
+Symptoms might only be present in such a patient with significant exertion, tachycardia, acute atrial fibrillation, or acute volume overload.

 JVP: A large proportion of patients with chronic HF develop secondary pulmonary hypertension as the disease progresses.
 Studies in HFPEF show that an elevated JVP indicates a high LAP 90% of the time.
 However, the JVP is not sensitive for diastolic dysfunction and could be elevated from primary right heart conditions.